gftf2011/arch-unit-js/README.md

 });
 ```

-As demonstrated in the example "aggragators" are a powerful tool to create stronger architecture rules by combinig different "selectors" and "matchers" in more meaningful setences !
+As demonstrated in the example "aggregators" are a powerful tool to create stronger architecture rules by combinig different "selectors" and "matchers" in more meaningful setences !

 ## Matchers